 Are PATh dedicated resources part of the Open Science Pool?

-PATh dedicated resources are distinct from the Open Science Pool (OSPool), is which is composed of in-kind and mostly opportunitistic resources that can interrupt jobs at any time.
+PATh dedicated resources are distinct from the Open Science Pool (OSPool), which is composed of in-kind and mostly opportunistic resources that can interrupt jobs at any time.

 The dedicated PATh-managed resources are funded by NSF and accessible via the PATh credit account system, such that PATh-managed resources support longer runtimes and larger jobs (in terms of number of CPU cores, RAM) than the OSPool’s opportunitic resources support.

 Can I access other resources in combination with PATh resources?

 Workloads placed on a PATh Access Point can harness resources pools beyond credit-based dedicated resources, perhaps for different phases of an overall workflow.
 For example, the Open Science Pool (OSPool) capacity consists of aggregated opportunistic resources across about 60 sites on a fair-share basis for relevant workloads.
 PIs can also utilize their XRAC or Frontera allocations through PATh Access Points.

 While PATh resources explicitly support work that can be run with HTC approaches, the integration of these other resources can allow phases within a workflow to run on resources designed for other, non-HTC job requirements (e.g. multi-node HPC jobs).

 What workloads run well on PATh resources?

 Requests should be for workloads that are amenable to the distributed high

 throughput computing services provided by PATh.
 Work that can be run in the